Charles Williams (Torquay MP)

-Charles Williams (21 April 1886 – 28 Oct 1955) was a Conservative Party politician in England.
-He was Member of Parliament (MP) for constituencies in Devon from 1918 to 1922, and from 1924 to 1955.
+Charles Williams (21 April 1886 – 28 October 1955) was a Conservative Party politician in England.
+He was member of parliament (MP) for constituencies in Devon from 1918 to 1922, and from 1924 to 1955.
+On 1 January 1952 he was appointed a member of the Privy Council, in recognition of his political and public service.

 He was elected to the House of Commons on his first attempt, as a Coalition Conservative candidate for the Tavistock constituency at the 1918 general election, defeating his Liberal Party opponent with a majority of 13% of the votes.
 However, at the 1922 general election, the Liberal took the seat on a swing of over 10%.

 At the 1923 election, he stood in Torquay, where he lost narrowly to the Liberal candidate.
-He won the seat at the 1924 general election, and represented Torquay in Parliament until his death at the aged of 69, a few months after being returned for the ninth time at the 1955 election.
+He won the seat at the 1924 general election, and represented Torquay in Parliament for 31 years, until his death aged 69, a few months after being returned for the ninth time at the 1955 election.